 It is important to consider your physical and mental health before travelling overseas.
 We encourage you to consider having vaccinations before you travel.
 At least eight weeks before you depart, make an appointment with your doctor or travel clinic for a basic health check-up, and to discuss your travel plans and any implications for your health, particularly if you have an existing medical condition.
 The World Health Organization (WHO) provides information for travellers and our health page also provides useful information for travellers on staying healthy.

 Health and medical services in Cambodia are generally of a very poor quality and very limited in the services they can provide.
-Outside the capital there are almost no medical facilities equipped to deal with medical emergencies.
+Outside Phnom Penh there are almost no medical facilities equipped to deal with medical emergencies.
+A list of medical services can be found on the Australian Embassy website.
 Hospitals and doctors generally require up-front payment in cash.
 In the event of a serious illness or accident, medical evacuation to a destination with the appropriate facilities would be necessary.
 Air evacuations, often to Bangkok or Singapore, are very expensive.
 All medical costs, including evacuations, are at the traveller’s expense.

-Take care if purchasing local medication.
+Take care if purchasing medication in Cambodia.
 Local pharmacies may sell counterfeit medication which is often indistinguishable from authentic medication.

-Water-borne, food-borne, parasitic and other infectious diseases (including cholera, hepatitis, tuberculosis, typhoid and rabies) are common with more serious outbreaks occurring from time to time.
+Water-borne, food-borne, parasitic and other infectious diseases (including hepatitis, tuberculosis, typhoid and rabies) are common with more serious outbreaks occurring from time to time.
+Isolated outbreaks of cholera also occur in some rural areas.
 We advise you to boil all drinking water or drink bottled water, avoid ice cubes and raw and undercooked food.
 Do not swim in fresh water to avoid exposure to parasitic diseases such as schistosomiasis (bilharzia).
 Seek medical advice if you have a fever or are suffering from diarrhoea or an animal bite.

-Hand, foot and mouth disease: There was an outbreak of hand, foot and mouth disease (HFMD) in Cambodia which has resulted in the death of a number of children in 2012.
-HFMD is common in Cambodia with more serious outbreaks occurring from time to time.
+Hand, foot and mouth disease (HFMD) is common in Cambodia with more serious outbreaks occurring from time to time.
 It mostly affects children under the age of 10 years but adult cases (particularly young adults) are not unusual.
 Normal hygiene precautions should be taken including careful and frequent hand washing.
 For more advice and information please see the WHO website.

 Where to get help